-Hurricane Matthew’s storm surge and waves overwashed 177 miles' worth of beach dunes in four states - about 11 percent of the sand dunes on Florida's Atlantic coast, 30 percent along Georgia’s coastline, 58 percent of dunes on South Carolina’s sandy beaches, and 9 percent of North Carolina's dunes as the powerful storm brushed past the Southeastern states October 6-9, according to USGS experts' preliminary review of USGS low-altitude before-and-after images along of the coast and NOAA photographs collected after the storm.
+Hurricane Matthew’s storm surge and waves overwashed 177 miles of beach dunes in four states—about 11% of the sand dunes on Florida's Atlantic Coast, 30% along Georgia’s coastline, 58% of dunes on South Carolina’s sandy beaches, and 9% of North Carolina's dunes as the powerful storm brushed past the southeastern states October 6–9, 2016.
+These figures are derived from USGS experts' preliminary review of USGS low-altitude before-and-after images along the coast and NOAA photographs collected after the storm.

-When a storm is about to strike the U.S. Atlantic coast, the team predicts the likelihood of coastal erosion and other changes, using a computer model that incorporates the National Hurricane Center’s storm surge predictions and National Oceanic and Atmospheric Administration wave forecasts.
+When a storm is about to strike the U.S. Atlantic Coast, the team predicts the likelihood of coastal erosion and other changes, using a computer model that incorporates the National Hurricane Center’s storm-surge predictions and NOAA wave forecasts.
 The USGS model adds information about the beach slope and dune height to predict how high waves and surge will move up the beach.

-The model forecasts three types of storm impact to the dunes that protect coastal communities: erosion, overtopping, and inundation, or flooding that reaches over and behind the dunes.
+The model forecasts three types of storm impact to the dunes that protect coastal communities: erosion, overtopping, and inundation (flooding that reaches over and behind the dunes).
 After a storm has passed, the researchers test the model’s accuracy using information about the state of the dunes from before-and-after photographs and other data.

-The images clearly capture the damage at Florida’s Vilano Beach, north of St. Augustine, where the storm surge and wave runup washed away a five-meter (16-foot) sand dune, destroying oceanfront homes’ boardwalks and decks.
-South of St. Augustine, the storm surge opened up a new inlet between the Atlantic Ocean and the Matanzas River, stripping away a 3.7 meter (12-foot) dune and carrying most of its sand into the estuary.
-And further south in the town of Flagler Beach, the powerful waves washed away a portion of Highway A1A, closing the beachfront highway indefinitely, and obliterated a 17-foot dune.
+The images clearly capture the damage at Florida’s Vilano Beach, north of St. Augustine, where the storm surge and wave runup washed away a five-meter-high (16-foot) sand dune, destroying boardwalks and decks of oceanfront homes.
+South of St. Augustine, the storm surge opened up a new inlet between the Atlantic Ocean and the Matanzas River, stripping away a 3.7-meter-high (12-foot) dune and carrying most of its sand into the estuary.
+And farther south in the town of Flagler Beach, the powerful waves washed away a portion of Highway A1A, closing the beachfront highway indefinitely, and obliterated a 5.2-meter-high (17-foot) dune.

-See more before-and-after-Hurricane Matthew photos from Florida through North Carolina at http://coastal.er.usgs.gov/hurricanes/matthew/ and learn more about the USGS coastal change hazard team's hurricane research at http://coastal.er.usgs.gov/hurricanes/
+See more before-and-after-Hurricane Matthew photos from Florida through North Carolina, and learn more about the USGS coastal change hazard team's hurricane research.